 10 Tricks to Sound Proofing Apartment

-Did you know that removing your bed from directly against the wall will help block out the noise?
+Did you know that removing your bed from directly against the wall can help block out the noise?

-Pull it out a little bit or add a functional headboard to create some depth between your sleepy head and the wall.
+Pull it out a little bit or add a functional headboard to create some depth between your head and the noise.

 This will create a barrier for a lot of that unnecessary sound.

 Same with your living room, move your couch just a touch away from the wall.
-This will also help in preventing minor scrapes on the wall from the furniture.
+This will also help in preventing minor scrapes on the wall caused by furniture.

-These machines are small but mighty and will provide some of the best sleep sounds ever!
+These machines are small but mighty and will provide some of the best sleeping sounds ever!